 Bring plenty of water and sunscreen!
 This is Andalusia – it can be really, really hot and sunny!
 A hat might also be helpful, but you must wear the provided helmet during the trail.

-How to go to Caminito Del Rey Spain
+How to Get to Caminito del Rey, Spain

 Where To Sleep When Visiting Caminito Del Rey

 There aren’t many accommodations close to Caminito Del Rey – maybe it’s an area still being developed in terms of Tourism.
 As we were coming from Marbella on our road trip through Andalusia, we opted to sleep the day before in Ronda.
-The unique town of Ronda & the Caminito Del Rey goes together perfectly in a two days escape.
+The unique town of Ronda & the Caminito Del Rey go together perfectly in a two-day escape.

-Hostal Caminito del Rey is a guesthouse set in Alora, 14 km from the trail.
+If you want to stay closer, we suggest the Hostal Caminito del Rey, a guesthouse located in Alora, 14 km from the trail.
 The rooms have a fridge, a bath, complimentary toiletries, and a wardrobe.
 With a private bathroom equipped with a bidet, rooms at the guest house also offer free WiFi and a flat-screen TV.
 It has excellent value for money.